 Think of Twiggy in her mini

 Your tour departs from London at 9am.
 Travelling west we reach Salisbury Plain where we visit the remarkable megaliths of Stonehenge.
-After time at leisure in nearby Salisbury, we continue to Gloucestershire where we stay for the next four nights.
-Join us tonight for a welcome drink before dinner.
-This is an ideal chance to meet, and get to know, your Tour Manager and fellow travellers.
+After time at leisure in nearby Salisbury, we continue to Bath where we stay for the next three nights.

 A leisurely start this morning before we drive into Somerset to visit Britain’s earliest Christian sanctuary – the famous ruins of Glastonbury.
 Legendary burial place of King Arthur and his Queen Guinevere, Glastonbury was once the grandest and richest abbey in England.
 Later we visit Bath’s famous Roman Baths and Pump room.
 The remainder of your afternoon and evening is at leisure to explore Bath’s picturesque cathedral, the Georgian crescents, sights and shops.

-After another leisurely start we skirt around Gloucester and enter the delightful Welsh borderlands, where we enjoy our first stop of the day in Monmouth, Wales.
-Later we enjoy a scenic drive south, alongside the winding and picturesque River Wye, to Tintern.
-A highlight of your day will be our visit to the ancient ruins of Tintern’s Cistercian Abbey, romantically set in a peaceful forest, providing inspiration to poets through the centuries.
-Later we enjoy a photo stop at Chepstow Castle.
-Set high above the River Wye, this Norman Castle dates back nearly 1000 years.
+This morning we take a scenic drive beside the winding, picturesque River Wye through the delightful Welsh borderlands.
+The highlight of your day will be a visit to the ancient ruins of Tintern’s Cistercian Abbey, romantically set in a peaceful forest and providing inspiration to poets through the centuries.
+We will also visit Monmouth and enjoy a photo stop at Chepstow Castle.
+Set high above the River Wye, this Norman Castle dates back nearly 1,000 years.

 On the outskirts of Bristol we will also stop to take in the majestic Clifton Suspension Bridge, designed by the great Victorian engineer Isambard Kingdom Brunel, which gracefully spans the River Avon.
-The remainder of your afternoon and evening is free in Bristol to explore the beautifully rejuvenated wharves and discover a local pub or restaurant for an early dinner.
+Later we return to Bath.
+Dinner tonight is included in a local restaurant.

 We will spend a delightful day touring the famous Lake District.
 This morning we visit Ambleside and Grasmere where we have included entrance to the Wordsworth Museum and a guided visit through Dove Cottage, once home to the poet William Wordsworth.
 In the afternoon we enjoy a cruise to Lakeside, on Lake Windermere.
 Here we board a beautifully preserved steam train for a short 6 kilometre ride through the glorious countryside of Beatrix Potter to Newby Bridge and Haverthwaite.